 4. Blue Mosque, Al Safa, Dubai

 The Al Farooq Omar Bin Khattab Mosque or the Blue Mosque is the largest mosque in Dubai with a capacity of 2000 devotees.
 Opened in the year 2011, it is placed in the lush landscape of the Al Safa area.
 Inspired by the historic Blue Mosque in Turkey, the mosque exterior features a wonderful mix of Ottoman and Andalusian styles.
-The interiors were designed Moorish style of Islamic Spain.
+The interiors were designed Moorish style which finds its origin in Spain.
 The mosque features an extended community center, a madrassa, a public kitchen, a bazaar, and a hospital.
-Facilitates cultural exchange between the locals and the visitors while promoting the values of tolerance, creativity, peace, harmony, moderation, and leadership.
-One of the best places to get a deeper insight into Islamic culture and heritage.
+Besides it also facilitates cultural exchange between the locals and the visitors while promoting the values of tolerance, creativity, peace, harmony, moderation, and leadership.
+It is by far one of the best places to get a deeper insight into Islamic culture and heritage.

 5. Masjid Al Rahim, Dubai

 Placed on the banks of the Dubai Marina, this Mosque lits up in blue and white in the evenings mixing well with the façade of the Dubai Marina and the neighboring tall apartment buildings.
 The very sight of this beautiful mosque will leave you awestruck and stunned.

 The Mosque is easily recognizable due to its distinct structure and brightly lit minarets.
 This is one of the new mosques in Dubai and was inaugurated by His Highness Shaikh Mohammed bin Rashid Al Maktoum, the Ruler, Vice-President, and the Prime Minister of Dubai.
 Inspired by a modern blend of Andalusian and Ottoman designs, this mosque should be on top of your list of the beautiful mosques to visit in the UAE.